StanfordBDHG/HealthGPT/README.md

 HealthGPT is provided for general informational purposes only and is not intended as a substitute for professional medical advice, diagnosis, or treatment.
 Large language models, such as those provided by OpenAI, are known to hallucinate and at times return false information.
 The use of HealthGPT is at your own risk.
 Always consult a qualified healthcare provider for personalized advice regarding your health and well-being.
 Aggregated HealthKit data for the past 14 days will be uploaded to OpenAI.
 Please refer to the [OpenAI privacy policy](https://openai.com/policies/privacy-policy) for more information.

 ## Set Up

+Building and running HealthGPT requires a Mac with [Xcode 15.2](https://developer.apple.com/xcode/) or newer installed.

-1. Clone this repository.
+1. Clone this repository to your local computer.
 2. Open `HealthGPT.xcodeproj` in Xcode.
 Wait for all dependencies to install and indexing to finish.
-3. Replace the OpenAI API key placeholder in `Supporting Files/OpenAI-Info.plist` with your own from OpenAI's dashboard.
-You can also paste your key into the app during onboarding.
-4. Run the app (on device or in the simulator) and play with HealthGPT on your own data 🚀
+3. Run the app (on an iOS device or in the iOS simulator) and play with HealthGPT on your own data 🚀

-Note: if you're using the simulator, you will need to manually add data in the Health app.
+Note: If you are running HealthGPT using the simulator, you will need to manually add data in the Apple Health app.
 Otherwise, all of your results will read zero.

 You can add queries for additional [HealthKit](https://developer.apple.com/documentation/healthkit) quantities and categories as follows:

+1. Update the SpeziHealthKit configuration in [`HealthGPT/HealthGPT/AppDelegate.swift`](https://github.com/StanfordBDHG/HealthGPT/blob/main/HealthGPT/HealthGPTAppDelegate.swift) to include the additional data type(s).
+For more information about configuring SpeziHealthKit, please refer to the [official documentation](https://swiftpackageindex.com/StanfordSpezi/SpeziHealthKit/0.5.3/documentation/spezihealthkit).
-1. Edit `HealthGPT/HealthGPT/HealthDataFetcher.swift` to create an appropriate query for your data type.
+2. Edit [`HealthGPT/HealthGPT/HealthDataFetcher.swift`](https://github.com/StanfordBDHG/HealthGPT/blob/main/HealthGPT/HealthGPT/HealthDataFetcher.swift) to create appropriate query for your data type(s).
-2. Update the prompt in `HealthGPT/HealthGPT/PromptGenerator.swift` to pass the newly acquired data to the OpenAI API.
+3. Update the prompt in [`HealthGPT/HealthGPT/PromptGenerator.swift`](https://github.com/StanfordBDHG/HealthGPT/blob/main/HealthGPT/HealthGPT/PromptGenerator.swift) to pass the newly acquired data to the OpenAI API.

 ## Contributing